haoningwu3639/StoryGen/README.md

 	}

 ## Acknowledgements
-Many thanks to the code bases from [diffusers](https://github.com/huggingface/diffusers).
+Many thanks to the code bases from [diffusers](https://github.com/huggingface/diffusers) and [Tune-A-Video](https://github.com/showlab/Tune-A-Video).

+## Contact
+If you have any question, please feel free to contact haoningwu3639@gmail.com or liuchang666@sjtu.edu.cn.